LostWin/Bus_Reservation_App/README.md

 If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

+# Backend

+You have to run the backend by running the command : node server.js in the backend document

 # Learn More

 To learn more about React Native, take a look at the following resources: